Program Safety Coordinator

 - Participate in emergency preparedness community events and meetings

-- Follow health, safety, ergonomic, and OSHA requirements and maintain good body mechanics especially when heavy lifting or repetitive/strenuous activities are require
+- Follow health, safety, ergonomic, and OSHA requirements and maintain good body mechanics especially when heavy lifting or repetitive/strenuous activities are required.

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

-- Associates Degree in Environmental Health or Safety related field.
+- AA Degree in Environmental Health or Safety related field, preferred.

-- Minimum of 2 years of experience with emergency preparedness and health and safety principles.
+- 2 to 5 years’ experience with emergency preparedness and health and safety principles.

 - Knowledge of building and safety regulations and permit process.